 Brokerage nowadays has less impact on the consumer and more impact on the brand name the agent is working under.
 Different brokerages provide different sets of tools, training, market share, and internal brokerage relationships for the agent.
-For example, Compass provides me incredible tools and training to help me do my job better and more efficiently.
+For example, Compass provides me with incredible tools and training to help me do my job better and more efficiently.

-There are well-versed great agents at smaller mom and pop brokerages as well as the big Brokerages like Compass or Keller Williams.
+There are well-versed great agents at smaller mom-and-pop brokerages as well as the big Brokerages like Compass or Keller Williams.
 To each their own.
 For the consumer, it’s not the brokerage you are working with, it’s the person at the brokerage you are working with.

 This one is probably the most important, because if you don’t vibe with the agent who you’re working with then none of the other attributes matter.